HarryEMartland/docker-couchbase-setup/README.md

 # Couchbase Setup

-This docker contain can be used to help setup Couchbase.
+This docker container can be used to help setup Couchbase.
 The initial use case was for disposable environments for testing or developing against.
 The container consists of a single python script which reads the environment variables holding the desired setup for couchbase.
 Http requests are made to the couchbase server to create a user and buckets using the provided configuration.